shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **35. Remark: we will often have T(y)=y.
 Also, exp(−a(η)) can be seen as a normalization parameter that will make sure that the probabilities sum to one.**

-&#10230; Lembrte: em geral tem-se T(y)=y.
-Também, exp(−a(η)) pode ser definido como o parâmetro de normalização que garantirá que as probabilidade somem um.
+&#10230; Observação: em geral tem-se T(y)=y.
+Também, exp(−a(η)) pode ser definido como o parâmetro de normalização que garantirá que as probabilidades somem um.

 <br>